-Faith-based and other community organizations are eligible to apply for Department of Justice grants or contracts from the Bureau of Prisons, the Office of Community Oriented Policing Services, the Office of Justice Programs, the Civil Rights Division, and the Office on Violence Against Women.
-The Department of Justice, through the Office of Justice Programs and the Office on Violence Against Women, also awards formula and block grants to state governments.
-State governments may then award sub-grants to faith-based and community organizations, among other types of eligible applicants.
-A directory of state government contacts for formula and block grant programs is available on the State Administering Agencies web page.
+Faith-based and other community organizations are eligible to apply for grants or contracts from the Office of Justice Programs, the Office of Community Oriented Policing Services, the Office on Violence Against Women and the the Bureau of Prisons.
+OJP and the Office on Violence Against Women also award formula and block grants to state governments, which may then award sub-grants to faith-based and community organizations.
+A directory of state government contacts for formula and block grant programs is available on the State Administering Agencies website.

 Office of Justice Programs

 OJP's mission is to provide federal leadership in developing the nation's capacity to prevent and control crime, improve the criminal and juvenile justice systems, increase knowledge about crime and related issues, and assist crime victims.
 OJP comprises of the Bureau of Justice Assistance, the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention and the Office for Victims of Crime.
 OJP publishes program solicitations on its Current Funding Opportunities